JuliaFirstOrder/ProximalOperators.jl/README.md

 32.40700818735099
 ```

-Method `prox` evaluate the proximal operator associated with a function, given a
+The `prox` method evaluates the proximal operator associated with a function, given a
 positive stepsize parameter and a point.
 The return values are the proximal point
 `y` and the value of the function at `y`: